-- (a) We commit to communicating honestly and openly with parents and carers about the wellbeing and safety of their children. - (b) We commit to engaging with, and listening to, the views of parents and carers about our child- safety practices, policies and procedures.
+- (a) We commit to communicating honestly and openly with parents and carers about the wellbeing and safety of their children. - (b) We commit to engaging with, and listening to, the views of parents and carers about our child- safety practice, policies and procedures.

 - (c) We commit to transparency in our decision-making with parents and carers where it will not compromise the safety of children or young people. - (d) We commit to acknowledging the cultural diversity of our parishioners and being sensitive to how this may impact on child safety issues. - (e) We commit to continuously reviewing and improving our systems to protect children from abuse.
+Our policy will be reviewed by the PPLT each year and will be discussed at every Parish Annual General Meeting.

-Our commitment to our parish employees, volunteers, contractors and clergy (called "staff" for the purposes of this policy):
+Our commitment to our staff parish employees, volunteers, contractors and clergy (called "staff" for the purposes of this policy)

-- (a) We commit to providing all St. Brigid's Parish staff with the necessary support to enable them to fulfil their roles.
+- (a) We commit to providing all [insert parish name] staff with the necessary support to enable them to fulfil their roles.
 This will include regular and appropriate learning opportunities. - (b) We commit to providing regular opportunities to clarify and confirm policy and procedures in relation to child safety and young people's protection and wellbeing.
-This will include annual training in the principles and intent of the Child Safety Policy and Child Safety Code of Conduct, and staff responsibilities to report concerns. - (c) We commit to listening to all concerns voiced by St Brigid's Parish parishioners and staff about keeping children and young people safe from harm. - (d) We commit to providing opportunities for St Brigid Parish staff to receive formal debriefing and counselling arising from incidents of the abuse of a child or young person.
+This will include annual training in the principles and intent of the Child Safety Policy and Child Safety Code of Conduct, and staff responsibilities to report concerns. - (c) We commit to listening to all concerns voiced by St Leonard's parishioners and staff about keeping children and young people safe from harm. - (d) We commit to providing opportunities for St Leonard's Parish staff to receive formal debriefing and counselling arising from incidents of the abuse of a child or young person.